cmukgb/ctfws-host-daemons/protocol/protocol.rst

      us if we ever have more than 94 (the printable ASCII set, minus space) flags in play.
 The field need not be sorted.

 Some information is communicated from the judges to devices directly.
-While there is no harm in players seeing this information, it is unlikely to be of
+(In the following, ``$DEVICENAME`` refers to the MQTT user identity given to the device in question.)
+While there is no harm in players seeing this information, it is unlikely to be of interest:
-interest:

 * ``ctfws/devc/$DEVICENAME/location``  Reserved for device-specific
   configuration, in particular for parsing ``ctfws/game/config``'s